Getting an Artist Visa in Japan

 If your employer applied for the COE directly or through an immigration lawyer, the approval notice would come to them.
 Once they receive the COE, they will have to send it to you.

-Considering that you are not in Japan, you’ll need to visit the embassy or consulate in the concerned jurisdiction to apply for the visa.
+Since you are not in Japan, you’ll need to visit the embassy or consulate in the concerned jurisdiction to apply for a visa.
 The visa processing time varies from consulate to consulate, but it usually takes 2-6 weeks.
 Please note that you can only enter Japan once you have received the visa.

 Re-entry Permit for Visa